 We conducted robustness checks by varying the size of the rolling window to three and five years.
-In addition, we ran Model II with rolling correlations of gross inflows and outflows as a share of smoothed GDP (using a regression of the log of GDP against time and time squared) and with rolling correlations of nominal gross inflows and outflows.
-The results for regressions using three- and five-year rolling windows of the correlation coefficients of gross capital inflows and outflows, shown in Annex Tables A2 and A3, are broadly in line with those shown in table 5.
-It should be noted that the results obtained using five-year windows for the rolling correlations are weaker than those using three- or four-year rolling correlations, which conforms to the findings of Model I.
+In addition, we ran Model II with rolling IO correlations of gross inflows and outflows using smoothed GDP as the denominator for gross inflows and outflows, where the smoothed variable is obtained from regression of the log of GDP against time and time squared.
+We also ran a separate set of regressions with IO correlation coefficients obtained from nominal gross inflows and outflows (that is, without standardizing the flow variables by GDP).
+The results for regressions using three- and five-year rolling windows of the IO correlation coefficient, shown in Annex Tables A2 and A3, are broadly in line with those shown in table 5.
+It should be noted that the results obtained using five-year windows for the IO rolling correlations are weaker than those using three- or four-year rolling correlations, which conforms to the findings of Model I.

-Most of the impact of the correlations of gross capital inflows and outflows on REER volatility arises from the inclusion in the panel of EMs.
-It is only for this group of countries that the coefficient attached to the correlation is negative and significantly different from zero at standard levels of significance.
-This is due to the fact that the correlations are much higher for AEs and that the country variance in the correlations are much lower than for EMs.
+Most of the impact of the IO correlation coefficients on REER volatility arises from the inclusion in the panel of EMs.
+It is only for this group of countries that the coefficient attached to the IO correlation coefficient is negative and significantly different from zero at standard levels of significance.
 These results are shown in table 6 for EMs and in table 7 for AEs.
-As a robustness check, we use the four-year and five-year rolling correlations of gross flows and obtain results that are broadly in line with those shown in tables 6 and 7.
+As a robustness check, we use the three-year and five-year rolling IO correlation coefficients and obtain results that are broadly in line with those shown in tables 6 and 7.

-In table 6, the coefficient of the rolling correlation is relatively stable, fluctuating between -0.286 and -0.472.
+In table 6, the coefficient of the rolling IO correlation is relatively stable, fluctuating between -0.286 and -0.472.
 It is interesting that, in an estimation only for EMs, the only variables that turn out to be significantly different from zero are inflation (except in regression (1)) and the dummy for floating exchange rate regimes.
 The coefficients attached to both variables are highly significant and positive, suggesting that high inflation and floating regimes are associated with higher REER volatility.